vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/credit_notes.rst

 Full refund and new draft invoice
 ---------------------------------

-Odoo creates a credit note, automatically validates it, reconciles the original invoice with it, and open a new draft invoice prefilled with the same details from the original invoice.
+Leansoft creates a credit note, automatically validates it, reconciles the original invoice with it, and open a new draft invoice prefilled with the same details from the original invoice.